 - Oat flour: Oat flour is actually just...ground up oats!
 There isn't a great subsitute for oat flour, but you can actually sub in all-purpose flour 1:1.
 Keep in mind, almond and coconut flour absorb liquid differently, so they won't work in this recipe.

 - Flax egg: A mix of ground flaxseed and water.
-Sub 1:1 with a chia egg (1 Tbsp chia seeds mixed with 3 Tbsp water) for similar results and the same healthy omega-3s.
+Sub 1:1 with a chia egg (1 tablespoon chia seeds mixed with 3 tablespoon water) for similar results and the same healthy omega-3s.

 - Coconut, Cranberries, and Pepitas: These are all optional ingredients that give the cookies a nice flavor and crunch.
 They can be substituted for any other ingredients like nuts, sunflower seeds, raisins, hemp seeds, or even chocolate chips for something sweeter!